topless/invenio/docs/files/backends.rst

 Build your own Storage Backend
 ------------------------------

-If you would like to provide your own implementation as a storage backend, it is requires to subclass the `FileStorage <https://invenio-files-rest.readthedocs.io/en/latest/api.html#invenio_files_rest.ext.FileStorage>`_ class, and implement for some of its core methods.
+If you would like to provide your own implementation of a storage backend, it is required to subclass the `FileStorage <https://invenio-files-rest.readthedocs.io/en/latest/api.html#invenio_files_rest.storage.FileStorage>`_ class, and implement some of its core methods.

 The following methods are required to be implemented for the storage to work: